Take A Walk in My Flip Flops:Travel Blog

 Camping off the beaten path using Hipcamp

-Camping using HipCamp is not your typical site and allows access to private land and individuals that choose to host outside their homes, or on their farmland or woods.
+Camping using HipCamp is not your typical site and allows access to private land and individuals who choose to host outside their homes, or on their farmland or woods.
 Some HipCamp sites might solely give you access to a place to park or pitch a tent.
-The cons are there might not be any electric, sewage, cable or potable water on these sites.
+The cons are there might not be any electricity, sewage, cable, or potable water on these sites.

-Some HipCamp sites also, don’t allow fires or use of generators so you’ll need propane or battery power.
-All details should be read throughly for HipCamp sites as each site and host is different.
+Some HipCamp sites also, don’t allow fires or the use of generators so you’ll need propane or battery power.
+All details should be read thoroughly for HipCamp sites as each site and the host is different.
 If you’re confused about a listing contact the host.
-The perks of HipCamp include being cost effective, camping in secluded areas, meeting new hosts, and going off the beaten path.
+The perks of HipCamp include being cost-effective, camping in secluded areas, meeting new hosts, and going off the beaten path.

 Hipcamp Review